classProgrammer/horus_info/CLC3_DOCUMENTATION.md

 backend; only Dialogflow's backend did not require an additional implementation.

-The below diagram shows how the different points are connected with each other.
+The below diagram shows how the different points are connected.

 ![UML-Diagram of the architecture](new_architecture.png)